|

 say to honor their father and mother, which carries a promise, that life may

 go well for them and that they may live long on the earth.
-However, that
+That

 but to honor them only to the degree that they advocate the biblical

-principles of Scripture, for the Bible assumes that parents want what is best
+principles of Scripture.
+Paul assumes that parents want what is best

 for their children, which is true in most cases, but not in all.
 To honor that

-which is good is obviously the way things will go well with us and how we will
+which is good is obviously how things will go well with us and

-live a long life, but if we honor that which is evil, things will not go well
+live long, but if we honor that which is evil, things will not go well

-with us and is the recipe for dying young.
-So, in the process of honoring that
+with us, and it is the recipe for dying young.
+So in the process of honoring that

-which is good, we should also honor our parents, who are assumed to be good
+which is good, we should honor also our parents, who are assumed good

 people and want the best for us.